ttcong/mysql-bulk-create-users/README.md

 Also support very old syntax of MySQL <=5.5, Mariadb <=10.1

 Input:
-+ MySQL Credential files .my.cnf (as sample)
++ MySQL Credential files: .my.cnf (as sample)
-+ User List: each rows is a username (as sample)
++ User List: userList.
+Each rows is a username (as sample)
-+ Privileges List: privList.csv .
-CSV file, each rows is a username,database pair. (as sample)
++ Privileges List: privList.csv .CSV file, each rows is a username,database pair. (as sample)

 Output:
 + Print username & password (as json)